GodOfAxolotl/cubozoa/README.md

 ## License

-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute it for any purpose.
+This project is licensed under the GNU General Public License.
+Feel free to use, modify, and distribute it for any purpose, but keep it open source.

+## History

+* v0.0.1
+  ** Can convert tex file to pdf and download it
+  ** Can download progress as txt
+  ** Can upload tex or txt file
+* v0.0.2
+  ** Can upload images, they are stored under /temp
+  ** very provisionally login and user functionality, now use for now but will later make image storing safer